radiolarian/AO3Scraper/README.md

 By default, we save all chapters of multi-chapter fics.
 We cannot scrape fics that are locked (for registered users only), but submit a pull request if you want to do authentication!

 Happy scraping!

+##Improvements

+We love pull requests.
+Some known issues, all around data clean-up / CSV saving:
+- All fic content is converted to ASCII, which strips quotations if they're curly (’ instead of ').
+CSV writer should be able to support unicode.
+- Viewing the csv in Excel causes some weird line break issues in fic content.
+(Viewing it in the Mac preview viewer is fine).